rajs-portfolio/LibraryManagement/README.md

 # Library Management System

-A simple Library Management System made using Java.
+A simple Library Management System made using Java, very useful to use and simple to run.

 ## Features